 Understanding the Green New Deal.
-Owen Brown resident and leader of Our Revolution Howard County, Paul Baicich, will present a Zoom forum at 7:30pm on Monday, September 28 in response to multiple requests about better understanding the “Green New Deal.”
-There are multiple versions of a Green New Deal, but they all focus on climate, jobs, and equity.
-The presentation will start by describing the “original” Green New Deal (also known as the AOC or AOC/Markey Green New Deal, or HR109 and S.Res.59).
-We will then compare and contrast HR109 to the Climate Policy elements from the Biden/Sanders Unity Task Force.
+Owen Brown resident and leader of Our Revolution Howard County, Paul Baicich, presented a Zoom forum at 7:30pm on Monday, September 28 in response to multiple requests about better understanding the “Green New Deal.”
+There were multiple versions of a Green New Deal, but they all focus on climate, jobs, and equity.
+The presentation will started by describing the “original” Green New Deal (also known as the AOC or AOC/Markey Green New Deal, or HR109 and S.Res.59).
+We then compared and contrasted HR109 to the Climate Policy elements from the Biden/Sanders Unity Task Force.
 For more information, click here.

 - I’m a black climate expert.
 Racism derails our efforts to save the planet.
 By Ayana Elizabeth Johnson

 - Omission of air pollution from report on Covid-19 and race ‘astonishing’ Failure to consider dirty air as a factor in higher death toll among ethnic minorities wholly irresponsible, say critics.